 This rate of weight loss is similar to any diet and the main catalyst to weight loss is the caloric deficit and not the name of the diet.
 Similar caloric deficits will produce similar weight loss outcomes.

-Also the types of food you consume and the amount of physical exercise can accelerate the weight loss and health benefits of ADF.
+Also, the types of food you consume and the amount of physical exercise can accelerate the weight loss and health benefits of ADF.

 As we can see, weight loss is often the easy part.
 What constantly proves to be the more difficult part is keeping it off.

-Dieters who participate in ADF are more likely to keep body fat lower and retain muscle to help maintain healthy body weight.
+Dieters who participate in ADF are more likely to keep body fat lower and retain muscle to help maintain a healthy body weight.
 Lean muscle helps maintain a resting metabolic rate by burning more energy at rest than body fat.

 Overweight ADF dieters tend to lose body fat and inflammatory markers in the belly area where dangerous internal fat competes for space with their organs.
 While more healthy, lean individuals lose more lean tissue than body fat.